 - The plotline of the story is involved intimately in the background of Mega Man Star Force 2, and the involved characters have their names maintained appropriately across localizations.
 Orihime is the Main Villain of the game, and in English is named Vega for the star.

 - This is complete with her lover being named Hiko (obviously from Hikoboshi) in Japanese and Altair in English.
 And mind you, they come from Kingdom Tannabata.
 This, and Altair being deceased, makes them a true pair of Star-Crossed Lovers.

-- Jirachi from Pokemon is a star-shaped legendary Pokémon that is supposed to wake up once every thousand years, and people upon seeing it will write wishes that Jirachi will grant onto small pieces of paper and placing them on Jirachi's head.
+- Jirachi is a star-shaped legendary Pokémon that is supposed to wake up once every thousand years, and people upon seeing it will write wishes that Jirachi will grant onto small pieces of paper and place them on Jirachi's head.
 Fittingly, it is often distributed in Japan around the time of the Tanabata festival.